scverse/scvi-tools/docs/user_guide/models/diagvi.md

 DiagVI takes as input expression matrices $\mathbf{X}_1 \in \mathbb{R}^{N \times G}$ with $N$ cells and $G$ features and $\mathbf{X}_2 \in \mathbb{R}^{M \times P}$ with $M$ cells and $P$ features from two unpaired modalities.

-For **count data** such as scRNA-seq data DiagVI expects a raw count expression matrix, where rows correspond to individual cells and columns correspond to features (e.g., genes).
+For **count data**, such as scRNA-seq, DiagVI expects a raw count expression matrix, where rows correspond to individual cells and columns correspond to features (e.g., genes).

-For **continuous data** such as antibody-based single-cell proteomics data DiagVI expects a transformed (and optionally scaled) protein expression matrix, where rows correspond to individual cells and each column is a feature (e.g., a marker protein).
-Input data should be preprocessed using transformations such as arcsinh or log1p, optionally followed by feature-wise scaling (e.g., z-score, min–max, or rank scaling).
-We recommend arcsinh transformation followed by feature-wise min–max scaling.
+For **continuous data**, such as antibody-based single-cell or spatial proteomics, DiagVI expects a transformed (and optionally scaled) protein expression matrix, where rows correspond to cells and columns to features (e.g., marker proteins).
+Because antibody-based measurements are inherently relative, preprocessing is required.
+Typically, transformations such as arcsinh or log1p are applied to compress dynamic range and stabilize variance, followed by feature-wise scaling (e.g., z-score or min–max scaling) to ensure comparability across markers.
+This results in approximately normal-like feature distributions, which can be effectively modeled using a normal likelihood.
+Empirically, we found this approach performs better than modeling raw intensities (see also {class}`~scvi.external.CYTOVI` and the corresponding preprint[^ref3]).

+For integration with DiagVI, we recommend a simple two-step preprocessing strategy inspired by {class}`~scvi.external.CYTOVI`:

+1.   **Arcsinh transformation** to stabilize variance and compress dynamic range.
+2.   **Feature-wise min–max scaling** to rescale each marker to the [0, 1] range and account for differences in marker brightness.

 Optional: For both count and continuous data, DiagVI can additionally incorporate:
--   Experimental covariates such as batch annotation or confounding variables such as donor sex for one or both modalites.
+-   **Experimental covariates** such as batch annotation or **confounding variables** such as donor sex for one or both modalites.
 For simplicity, we will describe the case of categorical batch identifiers $s_n, s_m \in \{1,...,S\}$.
--   Cell label annotations that weakly inform the prior of the latent space and guide a classifier in semi-supervised training for one or both modalities.
+-   **Cell label annotations** that weakly inform the prior of the latent space and guide a classifier in semi-supervised training for one or both modalities.
 We assume categorical label identifiers $c_n, c_m \in\{1,...,C\}$.

+Both optional inputs are handled independently for each modality, enabling distinct batch structures or cell type annotations per modality.

 Currently supported modalities include:
--   scRNA-seq
--   Spatial transcriptomics
+-   **scRNA-seq**
--   Spatial proteomics (e.g., CITE-seq, any other antibody-based single cell measurement of protein expression)
+-   **Spatial transcriptomics**: image-based and sequencing-based, e.g., 10x Xenium, Vizgen MERSCOPE, NanoString CosMx, and 10x Visium
+-   **Spatial proteomics**: antibody-based imaging assays, e.g., PhenoCycler (formerly CODEX), 4i, Imaging Mass Cytometry, and protein add-on panels for Xenium or CosMx
+-   **Single-cell proteomics**: such as CITE-seq and other antibody-derived tag (ADT)-based assays
--   Other count or continuous measurements
+-   Other count-based or continuous feature measurements

 ### Model components